themeum/tutor-lms-migration-tool/readme.txt

 == Frequently Asked Questions ==

-= Is This Plugin has any Dependency? =
+= Is this plugin has any dependency? =

-Yes, You need to install the [Tutor LMS](https://wordpress.org/plugins/tutor/) plugin in order to use this plugin.
-Take a backaup of your full website before migrate.
+Yes, you need to install the [Tutor LMS](https://wordpress.org/plugins/tutor/) plugin in order to use this plugin.
+Take a backaup of your full website before migrating your data.

-= I need migrate others LMS data to Tutor LMS, what should I do? =
+= I want to migrate data from another LMS to Tutor LMS.
+How can I do that? =

-We will add others LMS migration to this plugin, so you can migrate it.
-Or if you don't required any previous data, just delete other LMS and move to Tutor LMS.
+You can use the Tutor LMS Migration Tool to transfer data from another LMS platforms to Tutor LMS.
+To learn more about the full process, please check the [official migration documentation](https://docs.themeum.com/tutor-lms/migration/).

 == Screenshots ==